-8. Strategic Plan References
+9. Strategic Plan References

-8.1 The performance, remuneration and motivation of employees are key to delivering effective, efficient public services and the Strategic Plan's aspirations and priorities.
+9.1 The performance, remuneration and motivation of employees are key to delivering effective, efficient public services and the Strategic Plan's aspirations and priorities.

-9. Publicity Considerations
+10. Publicity Considerations

-9.1 The statistical data within the Officer Pay Policy is publicly available on the Council's Datashare web resource so that it is all in one place, helping to improve openness and transparency.
-Employee benefits including pay scales are also published on the website here, with gender pay gap information here (our narrative along with a link to the national GOV.UK statistics).
+10.1 The statistical data within the Officer Pay Policy is publicly available on the Council's Council Data web resource so that it is all in one place, helping to improve openness and transparency.
+Employee benefits including pay scales are also published on the website here.
+Gender pay gap information is published here, including our supporting narrative and a link to the Government's gender pay gap portal where the results can be compared with those of other organisations.

-10. Financial implications
+11. Financial implications

-10.1 The pay policy statement provides transparency about the Council's pay and benefits.
+11.1 The pay policy statement provides transparency about the Council's pay and benefits.